trufflesuite/trufflesuite.com/src/docs/ganache/reference/ganache-settings.md

 ---
-title: Ganache Settings
+title: Ganache settings
 layout: docs.hbs
 ---

-# Ganache Settings
+# Ganache settings

 You can change some features of the generated blockchain through the **Settings** pages, accessed by the gear icon in the top right corner.
 You'll also be prompted with the settings screen when created a [New Workspace](/docs/ganache/workspaces/creating-workspaces).